airesearch-in-th/airesearch-in-th-website/_releases/machine-translation-models.md

 - Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., ... & Polosukhin, I. (2017).
 Attention is all you need.
 In Advances in neural information processing systems (pp. 5998-6008).
 - Ott, M., Edunov, S., Baevski, A., Fan, A., Gross, S., Ng, N., Grangier, D., & Auli, M. (2019). fairseq: A Fast, Extensible Toolkit for Sequence Modeling.
 NAACL-HLT.
+- Tiedemann, J. (2012).
+Parallel Data, Tools and Interfaces in OPUS.
+LREC.
 - Papineni, K., Roukos, S., Ward, T., & Zhu, W. J. (2002, July).
 BLEU: a method for automatic evaluation of machine translation.
 In Proceedings of the 40th annual meeting on association for computational linguistics (pp. 311-318).
 Association for Computational Linguistics.
 - Post, M. (2018).
 A Call for Clarity in Reporting BLEU Scores.
 WMT.